Rimbunan Hijau Group

 53. Malaysia Sustainable Palm Oil (MSPO) certified?

-[Externally verified] Some of the company's operations and subsidiaries are MSPO certified.
+[Externally verified] Only some of the company's operations and subsidiaries are MSPO certified.

 0 / 1